AnastasiaKazanas/ANN-Final-Project/README.md

 ## Methodology and Data
 ### Theoretical Framework
-This project is grounded in the application of machine learning, specifically using neural networks, to classify text data.
-The theoretical basis lies in natural language processing (NLP) and machine learning models, which enable computers to analyze, understand, and derive meaning from human language.
-Neural networks, particularly architectures such as Long Short-Term Memory (LSTM) and Transformers, excel in processing sequential data like text by capturing contextual relationships and patterns.
+The project is grounded in natural language processing (NLP) and machine learning, utilizing neural networks like LSTM and Transformers to capture the contextual relationships in text data.
+These technologies are well-suited for processing the sequential nature of language and extracting meaningful patterns that are crucial for classification tasks.
 ### Project Design
+The project involves several stages:
+#### Data Collection and Preprocessing
+Utilizing datasets from sources like Kaggle, which include general news, Twitter feeds, and specific topics like COVID-19.
+Text normalization, tokenization, and removal of stopwords are key preprocessing steps.
+#### Model Development
-Starting with basic classifiers to set benchmarks, we progressively moved to more complex neural network architectures.
-Techniques such as TF-IDF and word embeddings were applied for feature extraction, enhancing our model's ability to understand and interpret the nuances of human language.
+Starting with simpler classifiers for baseline measurements and progressing to more complex neural networks.
+Techniques like TF-IDF and word embeddings are used for feature extraction.
+#### Model Validation
+Using cross-validation and other techniques to ensure the model performs well across different datasets.
 ### Recsources and Data
 We sourced our datasets from reputable platforms like Kaggle, encompassing various types of news contexts including general news, Twitter feeds, and COVID-19 related news.
 The data preprocessing phase involved normalizing text, removing noise, and employing techniques like tokenization and stopwords removal.
 ### Evaluation
 To ensure the reliability of our models, we employed cross-validation techniques and rigorous testing across different datasets.
 This approach helped in fine-tuning our models and reducing overfitting, thereby improving their generalizability and effectiveness in real-world scenarios.

 ## Results
-- Outline the results and findings of the project.
-- Prepare plots and figures to show the results - ensure they are clear, concise, and relevant.
+We achieved promising results, with our models demonstrating high accuracy rates in distinguishing between real and fake news.
+The models performed well across various contexts, including newer topics incorporated post-training.

 ## Discussion
 ### Context of the Results
-- Discuss the context of your results, how the results relate to each other and how to interpret them.
+Our results show that the models are capable of learning and generalizing from the training data to effectively classify new, unseen data.
+This suggests that with continuous updates and training, such models can remain effective as the landscape of news evolves.
 ### Challenges Encountered
-Throughout the project, we encountered several challenges, including dealing with biased data sets and computational limitations.
-By refining our models and utilizing advanced neural network strategies, we were able to overcome many of these obstacles, gaining valuable insights into the linguistic patterns that differentiate authentic news from false reports.
+Challenges included data bias, which could lead to misclassifications, and computational limitations that affected the speed and scalability of our training processes.
+We addressed these by refining our models and incorporating feedback loops that allow the models to learn from their mistakes.
 ### Relation to Other Works
-- If applicable, put your project in relation to other work in the same field.
+This project builds on existing work in NLP and fake news detection but pushes the boundaries by testing newer neural network architectures and adapting to rapidly changing news topics.
 ## Conclusion
-The initial outcomes of our project are promising, with our models demonstrating high accuracy in classifying news articles.
-Moving forward, we plan to further enhance the model's adaptability and explore the integration of newer machine learning techniques.
-Our ultimate goal is to develop a scalable and reliable tool that can be widely used to combat misinformation and support the dissemination of factual information.

-By tackling the spread of fake news with sophisticated AI tools, we hope to contribute to a more informed and discerning public, capable of navigating the complexities of the modern information landscape.
+The success of our project indicates that machine learning can be an effective tool against the spread of misinformation.
+By continuing to refine our models and expand their capabilities, we aim to create a reliable tool that can play a crucial role in the fight for truth in media.